-The Crafts Industry is a $14 Billion Business and growing, According to ASU Study..
-The majority of crafters start out in their homes… It is estimated that more than 126,000 people in the United States make their living from products they create.
+The Crafts Industry is booming and it is a 14 Billion Dollar Business and growing, According to ASU Study.
+The majority of crafters start out in their homes… It is estimated that more than 126,000 people in the United States make their living from the products they create.

 1. Sell Handmade Products Online